How Do Chennai Corporation Elections Work?

-In February 2022, DMK won 153 of 200 Greater Chennai Corporation wards outright — and its Secular Progressive Alliance (SPA) swept 178 wards (89%) in total (Wikipedia / Citizen Matters, 2022).
-It was the most decisive urban electoral outcome in Tamil Nadu’s recent history.
-AIADMK won just 15 wards; BJP managed a single seat in the entire city.
-DMK’s Priya Rajan became Chennai’s 46th Mayor, ending a decade of AIADMK control at the GCC, on 4 March 2022.
+In February 2022, DMK won 153 of 200 Greater Chennai Corporation wards outright, and its Secular Progressive Alliance (SPA) swept 178 wards, or 89% of the council, in total (Wikipedia / Citizen Matters, 2022).
+AIADMK won just 15 wards; BJP managed a single seat in the city.
+That dominance means challengers, independents, and even party-backed candidates need sharper ward-level positioning before they spend on canvassing or digital media.

 Key Takeaways